erikw/taiga-stats/README.md

 # Development
 * Make sure to `$ poetry shell` before using tools like pyright LSP, so that it can find the installed dependency modules
-* Reference for how to structure a python projec: https://realpython.com/pypi-publish-python-package/
+* Reference for how to structure a python project: https://realpython.com/pypi-publish-python-package/

 ## Setup from Git
 * Clone this git